Writing Coaching

 What to Expect

 For this process, you bring a project (or linked group of projects, such as a series of related articles) that you want to complete.
-We meet every two weeks or once a month depending on your needs.
+We meet every 2-4 weeks.

 Among the things we might discuss:

-• I’ll send you an email with your stated goals
+After our call I’ll send you an email with your stated goals and homework.

 Note: If your’e an academic, you may be able to get this paid for through development funds.